PW-Solutions/miquiz-moodle/README.md

 4. If port is other than `8080` change host port in `docker-compose.yml`
 5. Start containers with `docker-compose up -d`

+**Important:** To perform the initial moodle installation with this plugin already imported, we have to temporary comment out the lines in `lang\{en|de}\miquiz.php` where `get_config` is called, as Moodle tries to get the config value from the database before any tables are created.

 # TODOs
 - clean up code